|

 c) From the table, we can work out that there are 40 – 30 = 10 students with greater than 70 marks.
 Therefore, the probability of selecting a student in the first with greater than 70 marks

-Probability that just one student would have scored more than 70 is
+Probability that at least one student would have scored more than 70 is